playstudios/action-release-action/README.md

       - uses: playstudios/action-release-action@v1
         with:
           github-token: ${{ github.token }}
-          tag-format: 'mysuperrelease-'
+          tag-prefix: 'mysuperrelease-'
 ```

-If `tag-format` is not included, the release format is `vX.Y.Z`
+If `tag-prefix` is not included, the release format is `vX.Y.Z`

 ## Full example using default tag format